MiguelAngelHorta/Review-and-Approval-Automation/README.md

-# Access-Reviews
+# Review and approval automation
-Appscript to manage access reviews in google sheets
+Appscript to manage reviews and approvals applicable to access reviews in google sheets

 ## SheetnamesAutomation
 This Google Apps Script automates the organization of sheets in a Google Spreadsheet by sorting them alphabetically, creating hyperlinks to each sheet in a specified tracking sheet, and updating a list of sheet names and URLs in columns A and B of the '*Tracker' tab.